-Field Data Collection

-Precipitation
+4.1 Precipitation and discharge

-Annual precipitation measured at RG1, with gaps filled with data from Wx, was 3,502 mm, 3,529 mm, and 3,709 mm in 2012, 2013, and 2014, respectively, which averages 94% of long-term precipitation (=3,800 mm) from PRISM data (Craig, 2009).
+Annual precipitation (P) measured at RG1 was 3,502 mm, 3,529 mm, and 3,709 mm in 2012, 2013, and 2014, respectively, which averages 94% of long-term precipitation (=3,800 mm) from PRISM data (Craig, 2009).
 No difference in measured P was found between RG1 and Wx, or between RG1 and RG2, so P was assumed to be homogenous over the watershed for all analyses.
 Rain gauges could only be placed as high as ~300 m (RG2), though the highest point in the watershed is ~600 m.
-Long-term rain gage records show a strong precipitation gradient with increasing elevation, with average precipitation of 3,000-4,000 mm on the lowlands, increasing to more than 6,350 mm at high elevations (>400 m.a.s.l.)
+Long-term rain gage records show a strong precipitation gradient with increasing elevation, with average annual P of 3,000-4,000 mm on the lowlands, increasing to more than 6,350 mm at high elevations (>400 m.a.s.l.)
 (Craig, 2009; Dames & Moore, 1981; Wong, 1996).
-Precipitation data measured at higher elevations would be useful to determine a more robust orographic precipitation relationship.
-For this analysis, however, the absolute values of total precipitation in each subwatershed are not as important since precipitation and the erosivity index are only used as predictive storm metrics.
+P data measured at higher elevations would be useful to determine the orographic effect.
+For this analysis, however, the absolute values of P in each subwatershed are not important since P and the erosivity index are only used as predictive storm metrics for Objective 2.

-Water Discharge

-Discharge at both FG1 and FG3 was characterized by periods of low but perennial baseflow, punctuated by short, flashy hydrograph peaks (FG1: max 8,356 L/sec, FG3: max 13,071 L/sec) (Figure 3).
+Discharge (Q) at both FG1 and FG3 was characterized by periods of low but perennial baseflow, punctuated by short, flashy hydrograph peaks (Figure 3).
 Though Q data was unavailable for some periods, storm events were generally smaller but more frequent in the October-April wet season compared to the May-September dry season.
 The largest event in the three year monitoring period was observed in the dry season (August 2014).